ga4gh/data-security/AAI/AAIConnectProfile.md

 2. Passport Issuers SHOULD be Brokers.

-3. Passports themselves are JWTs that contain Visas.
-Passports use [this format](#claims-sent-to-data-holder-by-a-broker-via-token-or-userinfo-endpoint) as a signed JWT.
+3. Passports themselves are signed JWTs that contain Visas.
+Passports use [this format](#claims-sent-to-data-holder-by-a-broker-via-token-or-userinfo-endpoint).

-    1. It is RECOMMENDED for Passports to conform to the <https://tools.ietf.org/html/rfc7515> (JWS) Specification.

-    2. Passports MUST be signed with the `RS256` or `ES256` algorithm.
+4. Passports MUST be signed with the `RS256` or `ES256` algorithm.

-4. Passports MAY be issued from a Token Endpoint using the [token exchange OAuth extension](https://datatracker.ietf.org/doc/html/rfc8693), modulo the following clarifications:
+5. Passports MAY be issued from a [Token Endpoint](#term-token-endpoint) using [Token Exchange](#term-token-exchange), with the following clarifications:

     1. The Token Endpoint MAY support other OAuth2 grant types.